kbzx3/BSOD-rickroll/README.md

 __A fake BSOD to rickroll people__

-*run pip install -r requirement.txt to download all dependencies*
+*run pip install -r requirements.txt to download all dependencies*